LeadsBuilds/VRText/README.md

 ![VRChat OSC Menu](popdemo.png "VRChat OSC Menu")

+If it doesn't work right away keep the OSC enabled, restart the game and try again.

 Now you can start sharing what you want to say or your music, be creative! :)